DarkGusta/stock2store/src/docs/RBAC_SETUP.md

 When an admin user logs in, the system automatically initializes the RBAC tables with default roles and permissions if they don't exist yet.

-You can manually run the initialization by calling:
+It possible to manually run the initialization by calling:

 ```typescript
 import { initializeRBAC } from "@/services/auth/rbacService";